 Giving you the ultimate protection.
 The police.

-Police Response is available to our Pro Plan customers in 2022.
+Police Response will be available to our Pro Plan customers in 2022.

 What we mean by ‘police response’

 The first thing to know is that a police response alarm is not directly connected to the police.
 Instead, when triggered the alarm notifies an Alarm Receiving Centre (ARC).
 Security personnel at the ARC will then respond, requesting the police if necessary and notifying the property owner and/or nominated key holders.

 These centres run 24/7 and are crucial for reducing unnecessary police callouts to false alarms.
 If the police repeatedly show up at your home because of a nosy cat setting off a sensor then they may downgrade the responsiveness to your property – luckily for you though, our intruder alarm at Boundary is pet friendly and extremely reliable.

 Boundary also offers a monitored alarm system with keyholder calling.

 How the Boundary police response alarm system works

 What does Level 1 police response mean?

 All alarm systems are graded to show what standards they meet.
 When a system is graded it changes how the police respond.

 To put it simply, a Level 1 police response means your first alarm trigger is checked with the keyholder by the ARC, but it’s not until a second trigger that they call the police.
 With a Level 1 response, the police will already have a Unique Reference Number for your property (URN) and will prioritise the call from the ARC.